IITG-location-tracking-app/location_tracking_app_iitg/README.md

 # Live Location Tracker

 This is a mobile application to share your realtime location with GPS tracking and stay connected with your friends, families and co-workers.

 The application is built using Flutter with Firebase and Firestore to handle the authentication of users and data management.

-The pre-compiled .apk file for the app can be downloaded [here](https://github.com/pallavpp/material-hosting/raw/main/Location_Tracking_App_ReadMe_Material/APK%20File).

 ## Using the APK
+- The pre-compiled .apk file for the app can be downloaded [here](https://www.dropbox.com/s/37thsls4aiq3p87/APK%20File?dl=0).
-- Download the APK and open it in your mobile.
+- Open the file and select the install option.
-- Give necessary permissions.
-- Install and start using the application.
+- Once installed, give necessary permissions and start using the application.

 ## Features